yohanmarkose/Web-and-PDF-Data-Extraction-App/Prototypes/Samples/Large_language_model/Large_language_model.md

 <!-- image -->

 At the 2017 NeurIPS conference, Google researchers introduced the transformer architecture in their landmark paper "Attention Is All You Need".
 This paper's goal was to improve upon 2014 seq2seq technology,[10] and was based mainly on the attention mechanism developed by Bahdanau et al. in 2014.[11]
 The following year in 2018, BERT was introduced and quickly became "ubiquitous".[12]
 Though the original transformer has both encoder and decoder blocks, BERT is an encoder-only model.
 Academic and research usage of BERT began to decline in 2023, following rapid improvements in the abilities of decoder-only models (such as GPT) to solve tasks via prompting.[13]

 Although decoder-only GPT-1 was introduced in 2018, it was GPT-2 in 2019 that caught widespread attention because OpenAI at first deemed it too powerful to release publicly, out of fear of malicious use.[14]
 GPT-3 in 2020 went a step further and as of 2024[update] is available only via API with no offering of downloading the model to execute locally.
 But it was the 2022 consumer-facing browser-based ChatGPT that captured the imaginations of the general population and caused some media hype and online buzz.[15]
 The 2023 GPT-4 was praised for its increased accuracy and as a "holy grail" for its multimodal capabilities.[16]
 OpenAI did not reveal the high-level architecture and the number of parameters of GPT-4.
 The release of ChatGPT led to an uptick in LLM usage across several research subfields of computer science, including robotics, software engineering, and societal impact work.[17]
 In 2024 OpenAI released the reasoning model OpenAI o1, which generates long chains of thought before returning a final answer.

 Competing language models have for the most part been attempting to equal the GPT series, at least in terms of number of parameters.[18]

 Since 2022, source-available models have been gaining popularity, especially at first with BLOOM and LLaMA, though both have restrictions on the field of use.
 Mistral AI's models Mistral 7B and Mixtral 8x7b have the more permissive Apache License.
-As of January 2025[update], The reasoning model Deepseek R1 a 671 billion parameter model is the most powerful open LLM according to the LMSYS Chatbot Arena Leaderboard, being more powerful than GPT-4o but not as powerful as OpenAI o1.[19]
+In January 2025, DeepSeek released DeepSeek R1, a 671-billion-parameter open-weight model that performs comparably to OpenAI o1 but at a much lower cost.[19]

 Since 2023, many LLMs have been trained to be multimodal, having the ability to also process or generate other types of data, such as images or audio.
 These LLMs are also called large multimodal models (LMMs).[20]